-Everybody seems so into spruce tips—those soft, light-green new tips that grow on spruce (Picea spp.) in spring.
-I’m still sleuthing about trying to find out where that idea on the culinary use of spruce tips came from.
-Maybe the cookbook Noma: Time and Place in Nordic Cuisine by Chef Rene Redzepi, from the restaurant that all the chefs are raving about?
-Or, I just read in Ava Chin’s article—an informative read, BTW—that there is a chapter on conifer tips in The Wild Table: Seasonal Foraged Food and Recipes (2010) by Connie Green, so that book is now on my wild edible wish list too.
+Spruce tips—those soft, light-green new tips that grow on spruce (Picea spp.) in spring—have become wildly popular lately, and I’m still sleuthing about trying to find out where that idea on the culinary use of spruce tips came from.
+Maybe the cookbook Noma: Time and Place in Nordic Cuisine by Chef Rene Redzepi.
+Or, I just read in Ava Chin’s article that there is a chapter Connie Green’s book, The Wild Table: Seasonal Foraged Food and Recipes (2010), so that’s now on my wild edible wish list too.

 I couldn’t find many references as to the edibility of spruce tips aside from tea in my own book collection, but in Edible and Medicinal Plants of the Rockies (2000), Kershaw warns: “Always use evergreen teas in moderation.
-Do not eat the needles or drink the teas in high concentrations or with great frequency,” though she does not say why.
-Also she indicates that as an emergency food, “tender young shoots, stripped of their needles, can be boiled.”
-Later she writes that evergreen needle teas are not advised for pregnant women.
+Do not eat the needles or drink the teas in high concentrations or with great frequency.”
+She warns against evergreen needle teas for pregnant women, but indicates that as an emergency food, “tender young shoots, stripped of their needles, can be boiled.”

-I emailed Sam Thayer for his thoughts and he said that as a kid he used to nibble evergreen tips but does not eat them now, though that’s more about not caring for them than any safety concerns.
+I emailed Sam Thayer for his thoughts and he said that as a kid he used to nibble evergreen tips.
 “I don’t know why there’d be a warning,” he wrote.
 “I suppose a half pound would make you feel icky, but I don’t think anyone eats them in big quantity.”

 It was enough for me.
 Especially as I am not expecting, and I’d already been eating them.
-Besides, spruce tip beer is a big thing, and spruce is high enough in vitamin C that it is supposedly good for preventing scurvy.
-So that’s a bonus.
+Besides, spruce tip beer is a big thing, and spruce is high enough in vitamin C that it is good for preventing scurvy.
+Bonus.

 I started to daydream about a creamy dilled yogurt sauce on salmon, so I decided to take the recipe in that direction instead.
 Of course then we didn’t have any yogurt, so I wound up using some thick kefir instead.
-The kefir is made from home-fermented milk, a process I’ve been obsessing over these last few months, though I imagine the original idea of thinned, plain yogurt would work well too.
+The kefir is made from home-fermented milk, a process I’ve been obsessing over these last few months.

 1 big handful spruce tips